 The Marshall Islands abolished the death penalty for all crimes.
-Article II, section 6(1) of the Constitution of the Marshall Islands provides that "no crime under the law of the Republic of the Marshall Islands may be punishable by death."
+Article II, section 6(1) of the Constitution provides that "no crime under the law of the Republic of the Marshall Islands may be punishable by death."
+This section 6 is dedicated to cruel and unusual punishment.

-As the Constitution is the legislative reflection of a country's supreme values, those which abolish the death penalty in their Constitution demonstrate the importance they attach to this issue.
+As the Constitution is the legislative reflection of a country's supreme values, those which restrict application of the death penalty in their Constitutions demonstrate the importance they attach to this issue.

-Ratification of the Second Optional Protocol to the International Covenant on Civil and Political Rights (ICCPR) is extremely important, both nationally and locally, because it is the only text with worldwide reach aiming to abolish the death penalty.
+Ratification of the Second Optional Protocol to the International Covenant on Civil and Political Rights is extremely important, both nationally and locally, because it is the only text with worldwide reach aiming to abolish the death penalty.

 Ratifying the Protocol is a very symbolic act, reflecting the universal trend towards abolition of capital punishment, considered to be cruel, inhuman, or degrading treatment.
-It is essential that the world's abolitionist countries become party to this Protocol.
+It is essential that the world's abolitionist countries ratify this Protocol.